-You must find a faculty member on campus who speaks the target language and/or knows enough about the target language to help you pick an appropriate program.
-The program should be rigorous and include between 90 and 120 hours (15-20 hours a week for 6+ weeks) of classroom time, learning to speak, hear, read, and write the target language (not culture).
-We prefer all courses to be conducted in the target language.
+If there is no SLA faculty advisor for the language you wish to study, contact Alessia Blad, CSLC Director for assistance in choosing a program.
+The program should be rigorous and include between 90 and 120 hours (15-20 hours a week for 6+ weeks) of classroom time, learning to speak, listen, read, and write the target language.

 How do I complete the post-program coursework requirement if I am proposing to study a language that Notre Dame doesn’t offer?

-You will be responsible for creating a post-program independent study plan that must be approved by the Director of the SLA Program and discussed on your SLA application.
-This post-program study could be a directed reading with a faculty member, substantial time spent in the CSLC working with language software, etc..
-This work can be a credited course or an informal course of study.
+You will be responsible for creating a post-program independent study plan that must be approved by Alessia Blad, CSLC Director, and discussed on your SLA application.
+This post-program study could be a directed reading with a faculty member, substantial time spent doing self-study, etc. This work can be a credited course or an informal course of study.

-If the program still includes at least 90 hours in the classroom learning to speak, hear, read, and write the target language, then the program meets the requirements.
-If it does not include at least 90 hours, you must either find another program or, if no other appropriate program exists, come up with a plan of additional study with a qualified ND faculty member in consultation with the Director of the SLA Program.
+If the program still includes at least 90 hours in the classroom learning to speak, listen, read, and write the target language, then the program meets the requirements.
+If it does not include at least 90 hours, you must either find another program or, if no other appropriate program exists, come up with a plan of additional study with a qualified ND faculty member in consultation with Alessia Blad, CSLC Director.